FuzzyDucksTV/StreamerMultitool/README.md

 2. Configure your preferences for sentiment analysis and toxicity detection.
 3. Open a Twitch chat to start monitoring.

-## Contributing

-Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for more information.

 ## License